ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

 .. image:: images/Inputs_of_indicator_4.png

-The input widget ‘symbol’ has a built-in symbol ‘search’ which is turned on automatically when the ticker’s first symbols are entered.
+The input widget 'symbol' has a built-in symbol 'search' which is turned on automatically when the ticker's first symbols are entered.

 --------------